 Just remember: it takes some practice and patience.
 If you lack both of these qualities, see #3.
 The Moby is totally perfect for your 0-6 month old baby and at $46, it’s very affordable.

-- A lesser known, but similar wrap is the Boba Wrap ($39).
-Many moms like it better because it’s more stretchy and less bulky.
+- A lesser known, but similar wrap carrier is the Boba Wrap ($39).
+Many moms like it better because it’s stretchier (made of 5% Spandex) and less bulky.
+The big difference is that the Boba only allows your baby to be facing toward you.

-- Ergobaby released the Ergobaby Wrap in March of 2014.
+- Ergobaby just released the Ergobaby Aura Wrap.
 This wrap has a built-in pocket to store all the fabric so it doesn’t drag on the ground.
-It’s about $80 though, double the price of the others.
-So unless someone else is buying… see my review here.

 - Solly Baby is the cool kid in the baby wrap town.
 Charlene had a serious addiction to their wraps way back when.
 The Lenzing modal material felt like second skin, and it was so lightweight that she could carry her babies with virtually no extra heft.
 She also couldn’t get enough of the beautiful prints.
 Check them out here.